-Effective from: Valid for relevant activity from January 1st 2010 Advice first Published: ICS V2.3 (following NCAC meeting March 2010)

-Reason for Standard: Standardised collection of National Cancer Control Programme (NCCP) activity across hospitals

-Standard Deleted:

-ACS 140x deleted in ICS V9B2018 January 2018 as cervical screening activity is not to be reported to HIPE from this date.
-Activity performed as part of the national cervical screening programme is not to be reported to HIPE regardless of where performed in the hospital as this information is reported directly to the

-National Cervical Screening Service by Hospitals.
+Effective from: Advice first Published: Reason for Standard: Valid for relevant activity from January 1 st 2010 ICS V2.3 (following NCAC meeting March 2010) Standardised collection of National Cancer Control Programme (NCCP) activity across hospitals Standard Deleted: ACS 140x deleted in ICS V9B2018 January 2018 as cervical screening activity is not to be reported to HIPE from this date.
+Activity performed as part of the national cervical screening programme is not to be reported to HIPE regardless of where performed in the hospital as this information is reported directly to the National Cervical Screening Service by Hospitals.